-The Associate Vice President and University Controller oversees General Accounting, Payments, Tax, Payroll, the University Business Service Center, and Financial Research Administration, which includes Sponsored Financial Services, Cost Analysis, and Capital Assets.
+The Associate Vice President and University Controller oversees General Accounting, Payments, Tax, Payroll, the University and Small Academic Support Services, and Financial Research Administration, which includes Sponsored Financial Services, Cost Analysis, and Capital Assets.

 General Accounting provides guidance to the units on general ledger transactions and monitors accounting practices in the areas of invested funds, restricted gifts and unrestricted funds, and other general accounting topics.
 It also, along with Reporting, produces the university's annual audited financial statements.
 Accounting Operations, which encompasses Accounts Payable, manages the month-end and year-end closing processes, and provides functional oversight of some of the common accounting tools such as JEMS and Payment Requests.

-The University Business Service Center (UBSC) provides financial transaction and financial management services to various administrative, executive units at Cornell.
-The UBSC is a key player and has been involved in many institutional initiatives/beta tests.
-The UBSC is also responsible for the United Way Campaign for the entire Cornell community.
+The University and Small Academic Support Services (USASS) provides financial transaction and financial management services to various administrative, executive units at Cornell.
+The USASS is a key player and has been involved in many institutional initiatives/beta tests.
+The USASS is also responsible for the United Way Campaign for the entire Cornell community.

 Sponsored Financial Services provides post-award financial administration of sponsored agreements and federal appropriations.
 This includes analysis of expenditures, sponsor billing, and sponsor financial reporting.